ellysh/video-game-bots/ClickerBots/protection.md

     endif
 endfunc
 ```
-Time spans between pressing of the "a" key are measured here.
+Time spans between the pressing of the "a" key are measured here.
 We can use a **trigger action** term to name this pressing.
-There are two global variables for storing current state of the protection algorithm:
+There are two global variables for storing a current state of the protection algorithm:

 | Name | Description |
 | -- | -- |
 | `gPrevTimestampA` | [**Timestamp**](https://en.wikipedia.org/wiki/Timestamp) of the last happening trigger action |
 | `gTimeSpanA` | Time span between last two trigger actions |

 Both these variables have `-1` value on a startup.
 This matches to the uninitialized state.
-This algorithm is able to make conclusion about bot usage after minimum three trigger actions.
+This algorithm is able to make a conclusion about bot usage after minimum three trigger actions.
 The first action is needed for the `gPrevTimestampA` variable initialization:
 ```AutoIt
     if $gPrevTimestampA = -1 then
         $gPrevTimestampA = $timestamp